-ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on March 21 reversed and remanded a lower federal court’s amended opinion granting a motion for preliminary injunction filed by a class of retirees seeking to stop the termination of their health care benefits, finding that the benefits are not vested as a matter of law (Augustine Pacheco, et al. v.
+ST. LOUIS — The Eighth Circuit U.S. Court of Appeals on May 16 denied a petition for rehearing en banc, refusing to reconsider its decision that a class of retirees’ health benefits were not vested as a matter of law (Augustine Pacheco, et al. v.
 Honeywell International Inc., Nos.
 18-1006 and 18-1294, 8th Cir.).

 WASHINGTON, D.C. — In a May 21 brief filed with the U.S. Supreme Court, the U.S. solicitor general argues that the Eighth Circuit U.S. Court of Appeals erroneously found that a putative plaintiff class lacks statutory standing under the Employee Retirement Income Security Act to maintain an action against their pension plan because the plan was subsequently overfunded (James J. Thole, et al. v.
 U.S. Bank, N.A., et al., No. 17-1712, U.S. Sup.).

 PHILADELPHIA — An anti-assignment provision in an insured’s medical benefits plan clearly bars an insured from assigning his rights under the plan to a medical provider, the Third Circuit U.S. Court of Appeals said May 16 in affirming a district court’s dismissal of the medical provider’s complaint against the medical insurer (University Spine Center, on assignment of John W. v.
 Aetna Inc., et al., No. 18-2842, 3rd Cir., 2019 U.S. App.
 LEXIS 14588).